A holistic approach to replacing teeth with dental implants

 How to Replace Teeth with Implants:

-Once an implant completes the healing, the tooth implant doctor can connect teeth to the implants by connecting it to an attachment called an abutment.
+Once an implant heals and integrates Dr. Adams can connect teeth to the implants by connecting it to a connector called an abutment.
 The abutment is first permanently attached to the implant root (usually by way of a special screw).
-There are many different kind of abutments that are used for different tooth replacement options.
+There are many different kinds of abutments that are used for different tooth replacement options.
 For example, one abutment may be designed to connect a single tooth whereas another abutment can be used to connect an implant denture to an implant.
+Snap-on dentures use a locator abutment made by Zest Anchors.

 The typical healing period for a dental implant is 10 – 18 weeks depending on the quality of bone, the health of the patient and whether or not any bone grafting surgery was necessary at the time of implant surgery.

-What is the best way to get a Tooth Replaced with Teeth Implants?
+What is the best way to get a single tooth replaced

 Have the bad tooth carefully removed and an implant placed immediately on the day of tooth removal.
 This is called immediate implant placement.
 Immediate implant surgery technique preserves gum and bone levels, saves time, often saves money and who wants to go through two different oral surgeon services – tooth extraction and dental implant surgery anyway.

 If the tooth to be removed is infected or there has been bone loss, it may be necessary for an implant dentist to do a bone graft along with the tooth implant surgery.
 If the implant and bone graft can be done at the same time, implant healing will be complete in 10 – 18 weeks.
 In cases of severe infection or tooth abscess, it may not be possible to do immediate implant surgery.
 In these cases of more severe bone loss, it may be necessary to do a bone graft and place the implant 3 months after a bone graft healing period.
 If the bone graft and implant cannot be placed at the same time, it could take up to 6 months or even longer to get an implant.